 If you get the message VMFAPP2120W then re-apply any local modifications before building the new Performance Toolkit for VM.
+It is very important that you rework your local modifications to sample customization files which have been serviced.

 Refer to Chapter 7, 'Reworking Local Service and Modifications', in the z/VM: Service Guide.
 Follow the steps that are applicable to your local modification.